 The draft AAR requires review and comment by the playing organizations and development of an IP to correct findings.
-The jurisdictions shall submit IPs and comments to the State and the off-post Co-Director for incorporation in the final AAR.
-The installation representative provides their IP to the Army Co-Director for incorporation into the final AAR.
-The Exercise Co-Directors sign the final report and authorize its release and distribution.
+The jurisdictions shall submit IPs and comments to the state and the off-post codirector for incorporation in the final AAR.
+The installation representative provides their IP to the Army co-director for incorporation into the final AAR.
+The exercise co-directors sign the final report and authorize its release and distribution.
 The final report should include a list of all participating organizations (governmental, nongovernmental, private agencies, etc.).

+5.10.
 Track Findings

-The Exercise Co-Directors will assign all findings an identifying number (see Appendix G) and list them in the exercise report.
+The exercise co-directors will assign all findings an identifying number and list them in the exercise report.
 The CSEPP community will implement IPs.
-When planning starts for the next exercise, the Exercise Planning Team should consider including opportunities to demonstrate emergency response capabilities that may clear findings remaining open from previous exercises.
+When planning starts for the next exercise, the EPT should consider including opportunities to demonstrate emergency response capabilities that may clear findings remaining open from previous exercises.

 Additionally, the states should use the FEMA Prep Toolkit to track all findings.
-The Prep Toolkit is a web-based tool that enables Federal, State, and local emergency response and homeland security officials to develop, prioritize, track, and analyze corrective actions following exercises or real-world incidents.
+The Prep Toolkit is a web-based tool that enables federal, state, and local emergency response and homeland security officials to develop, prioritize, track, and analyze corrective actions following exercises or real-world incidents.
 The primary goal of the system is to help officials resolve preparedness gaps or deficiencies in a systematic manner, ultimately strengthening national preparedness.
 Users should use existing HSEEP AAR guidance to implement this program.

-Appendix A: Timeline Guidance and Example
+Appendix A. Timeline Guidance and Example

 The exercise timeline establishes a standardized basis for key events and milestones during the exercise around which player actions revolve.
-The Exercise Co-Directors will establish key events based on the exercise scenario and Master Scenario Event List (MSEL) timing of key injects.
+The exercise co-directors will establish key events based on the exercise scenario and Master Scenario Event List (MSEL) timing of key injects.
 Evaluators will record the time these events and actions occurred.
 Once adjudicated, the recorded times for these events become the official timeline.
 Lead evaluators turn in exercise times by 1700 following the exercise to the exercise support contractor.

-The timeline examples in this appendix (Table 3 and Table 4) have entries that the Exercise Co-Directors, with input from Lead Evaluators and other key exercise staff, believe are needed for analysis during preparation of the draft After-Action Report/Implementation Plan (AAR/IP) and, with appropriate editing, for inclusion in the final AAR/IP.
+The timeline examples in this appendix (Table 3 and Table 4) have entries that the exercise codirectors, with input from lead evaluators and other key exercise staff, believe are needed for analysis during preparation of the draft AAR/IP and, with appropriate editing, for inclusion in the final AAR/IP.
 The templates cover only Army activities at the accident site and the EOC, off-post early warning points and EOCs, and the Joint Information Center (JIC).
-Evaluators should note activities at medical treatment facilities, traffic and access control points, decontamination stations, reception centers, and shelters; some of this information may be included in the timeline.
+Evaluators should note activities at medical treatment facilities, traffic and access control points (ACP), decontamination stations, reception centers, and shelters; some of this information may be included in the timeline.
 It is worth noting that actions on each timeline may not occur in chronological order, and other significant events may be added after original publication.